isaachhk02/AMD-TurboBoost-Disabler-Linux/README.md

 # Show help
 `sudo ./amdturboostdisablerlinux.sh --help`

+# WARNING
 When your Disable Turbo Boost can reduce performance this is because "disables" turbo frequencies.

 But can reduce CPU temperature

+This change it's not permanent.
+When your reboots the computer or shutdown restores original value reenabling the feature